The Vikings Return

 In place of Florence’s detailed account, Manuscripts C, D and E of the Anglo-Saxon Chronicle simply have:

-(Similarly, William the Conqueror is said to have removed his helmet, at Hastings, to show that he was still alive.
-See The Battle of Hastings.)
+Similarly, William the Conqueror is said to have removed his helmet at The Battle of Hastings to show that he was still alive.

 The sequence of annals covering the years 983 to 1016, preserved in Manuscripts C, D and E of the Chronicle, are the main source for Æthelred’s reign.
 They were evidently composed after 1016 and before 1023.